ttop/wordle_starting_guess/README.md

 	RAISE CLOUT DOWNY: 0.080%=2.6%*8%*36% 0.35%=7%*13%*36% 0.19=1.6-1.1-0.3
 	RAISE CLOUT DINGY: 0.080%=2.6%*8%*36% 0.43%=7%*13%*45% 0.18=1.6-1.1-0.4

 At best, these generic third words reduce the range of possibilities by 2/3 or so: much less than an order of magnitude.
-You're almost certainly better off making an informed third choice based on the knowledge gained from the first two guesses (though perhaps the program output could still be useful as a list of suggestions).
+But in fact, these numbers are getting close to the least they could be.
+The worst-case situation after "trice salmon dumpy" is a collection of just 8 possible words, and the _average_ number of words remaining is 1.5: that suggests that you've solved the whole puzzle more often than not.
+Still, a word chosen to fit the known data is probably even more likely to narrow things down to a unique answer.

 A somewhat longer collection of all this data is in the answers-analyze-results.txt file.